 As kids get older and more mature, their dental anxieties may subside.
 However, past experiences or even hearing other peoples unfavorable past experiences can make them anxious and uncomfortable in the dental setting.
 Our pediatric dental specialist as well as highly trained staff are well equipped to ease these anxieties, regardless of age.
 Your child will be seen by very skilled providers at each appointment providing excellent continuity of care as well as a familiar environment for your child.
 You or your child will never feel rushed as we aim to provide each patient with a comfortable and comprehensive dental experience.

 We will also offer you a clear explanation of the developing dentition as your child's teeth begin to exfoliate.
 Some kids and young teens will start to experience some crowding or space management issues.
 These children may be a good candidate for early intervention Orthodontic treatment.
 We have excellent providers whom we can refer you for consultations.
 This can be a crucial time in your child's dental development to be evaluated for a shorter and overall less invasive Orthodontic treatment plan.

 Patients with special needs are those who due to physical, medical, developmental or cognitive conditions require special consideration when receiving dental treatment.
 This can include people with autism, sensory integration disorder, Down syndrome, spinal cord injuries and countless other conditions or injuries that can make standard dental procedures more difficult.

-Caring for a special needs patient takes compassion and understanding.
-While most dentists can accommodate for special needs patients, our pediatric dentist and staff focus on meeting the needs and working with the limitations of these patients.
+Caring for a child with special needs takes compassion and understanding.
+While most dentists can accommodate for these special children, our pediatric dentist and staff focus on meeting the needs and working with the limitations of these patients.
 If you, your child or someone you know has special needs, we encourage you to meet with our dentist to discuss your options.